ztgluis/food-truck-challenge/README.md

 # Development

+For development, clone this repository in your local environment and run `npm install`

 Run `npm start` for a dev server and navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Run `npm test` to run tests and get a text summary of the results + code coverage.

+Run `npm run tests:dev` to run tests in watch mode, allowing to debug issues and live rerun the test on code changes.

 Running `git commit` will initiate a pre-commit hook which will ensure code styling using prettier.